g40st/ROS_maze_challenge/README.md

 ### Wall Follow

-To adopt the direction of movement a PID-controller is used.
+A PID-controller is used to adopt the direction of movement .

 ![wallF](/uploads/569fb71f0dcb1b3193d32ea072b9df15/wallF.gif)